cyberark/conjur-api-dotnet/README.md

 password: Password of a user in Conjur.
 Alternatively can be a host apiKey.

 variableId: The name of an existing variable in Conjur that has a value set and for which the `username` has execute permissions.

-hostFactoryToken: A hostfactory token.
-The easiest way to get a host factory token for testing is to add a hostfactory to a layer using the Conjur CLI command `conjur hostfactory create` and `conjur hostfactory token create`.
-Take the token returned from that call and pass it as the hostFactoryToken parameter to this example.

 ## Example